thubtenrigzin/namsel2Mac/README.md

 # Namsel OCR
 An OCR application focused on machine-print Tibetan text

-Tested only on Ubuntu 14.04 and higher.
+Tested only on a fresh install of Mac Os 10.13 High Sierra.

 An overview of the Namsel project can be found in [our article in the journal Himalayan Linguistics](https://escholarship.org/uc/item/6d5781k5).